mrdrivingduck/notes/README.md

 ## About

 To record knowledge from learning.
+Some small points will be recorded in [issues](https://github.com/mrdrivingduck/notes/issues).

 **Stay Hungry.
 Stay Foolish.** -- _Steve Jobs_